majianjia/QingStation/doc/anemometer.md

 ## Practical Issues, Solution and Compromise
 In reality, things normally don't work as we want, especially analog circuits.

-Here is the schematic of the second version(v1.1), details will be explained in the following sections.
+Here is the schematic of the second version(PCB v1.1), details will be explained in the following sections.
 ![](figures/anemometer-sch.png)

 ### Ultrasonic Transducer, Driver

 #### Transducers
 I brought a few different parts for the test.
-- A 40kHz 10mm waterproof(P/N: EU10AIF40H07T/R)
+- A `40kHz` `10mm` waterproof(P/N: EU10AIF40H07T/R)
-- A 200kHz 10mm waterproof(P/N: EU10PIF200H07T/R)
+- A `200kHz` `10mm` waterproof(P/N: EU10PIF200H07T/R)
-- A 40kHz 16mm waterproof (P/N: NU40A16TR-1)
+- A `40kHz` `16mm` waterproof (P/N: NU40A16TR-1)
 - A few HC-SR04 type open-end transducer.
 None-waterproof.

 The three with part number have similar parameters.

-Transmition sound pressure 10V(0dB=0.02mPa) ≥106dB
+Transmition sound pressure `10V(0dB=0.02mPa) ≥106dB`
-Receive sensitive at40KHz (0dB=V/ubar)：≥-75dB
+Receive sensitive at `40KHz (0dB=V/ubar)：≥-75dB`
-Capacitive are all at a few nF depended on their diameter.
+Capacitive are all at a few `nF` depended on their diameter.

-I did not test the HC-SR04 because they are much larger than the 10mm one.
+I did not test the HC-SR04 because they are much larger than the `10mm` one.

-The final decision is the first one, 40kHz 10mm waterproof(P/N: EU10AIF40H07T/R).
+The final decision is the first one, `40kHz 10mm` waterproof(P/N: EU10AIF40H07T/R).
 The size is small, which helps to reduce the overall assembly size.
-It is inexpensive compared to the 200k (4 times the cost).
+It is inexpensive compared to the `200k` (4 times the cost).
+High frequency can bring shorter pulse but thoes `40KHz` already good enough.
-It has a good spreading directivity(less than -3dB@30degree), which means that I didn't need to fix it at an angle to the plate.
+It has a good spreading directivity(less than `-3dB @ 30degree`), which means that I didn't need to fix it at an angle to the plate.
 Everythings lay down will be a big plus to mechanical design and assembly.

+Frequency
+> Ideally, the pulses should as short as possible.
+> We normally send 3~4 pulses.
+>
+> `f=40k, λ=8.4mm` pulse width `33mm`
+>
+> `f=200k, λ=1.68mm` pulse width `6.72mm`
+>
+> Both are smaller than the Height (`5cm`).
+> Shorter wavelenght always better, however, signal signal also degrade faster through propagation.

 The only concern left is whether the signal pules is short enough to avoid mix signal between the direct sound (we don't want) and reflective sound (we need).

-I didn't consider muRata MA40E8-2 which was used in Lau's blog because it has been discontinued and it was more expensive anyway.
+I didn't consider muRata `MA40E8-2` which was used in Lau's blog because it has been discontinued and it was more expensive anyway.

 #### Driver Design
 Driver design is a tricky part.
 A lot of pain here.